 SVGs or the HTML canvas element.

 Currently, this project is still a work in progress.
-We intend to
+Last summer,

 The Shape of History modernizes a data